Shihabuddin Omar

 Shihab-ud-din Omar (r.
-1316) was the third Sultan of the Khalji Dynasty and fourteenth Sultan of Delhi Sultanate in India.
-After the death of his father Alauddin Khalji in 1316, he ascended the throne as a minor, with the support of Alauddin's slave-general Malik Kafur.
+1316) was the third Sultan of the Khalji dynasty and fourteenth Sultan of Delhi Sultanate in India.
+After the death of his father Alauddin Khalji in 1316, he ascended the throne as a toddler, with the support of Alauddin's slave-general Malik Kafur.
 His brother Qutb-ud-din Mubarak became the regent after the assassination of Kafur and subsequently dethroned him to become the Sultan.

 Early life

 According to the 14th century chronicler Isami, Shihab-ud-Din was Alauddin's son from Jhatyapali, the daughter of Alauddin's Yadava feudatory Ramachandra.

 Ascension to the throne

 Alauddin fell seriously ill during his last years, and the administration was controlled by his slave-general Malik Kafur.
 After Alauddin's original heir apparent Khizr Khan was imprisoned at Gwalior for allegedly conspiring to kill him, Malik Kafur convened a meeting of important officers at Alauddin's bedside.
 It was decided at this meeting that Shihabuddin would succeed Alauddin, with Malik Kafur as the regent.
 According to Isami, Alauddin was too weak to say anything during the meeting, but all the attendees agreed that his silence should be interpreted as his consent.
 At this time, Shihabuddin was a little over six years of age.

-The day after Alauddin's death on the night of 3–4 January 1316, Kafur convened a meeting of important officers (maliks and amirs), and appointed Shihabuddin as the new Sultan.
+The day after Alauddin's death on the night of 3–4 January 1316, Kafur convened a meeting of important officers (maliks and umara), and appointed Shihabuddin as the new Sultan.
 He read Alauddin's order according to which the deceased Sultan had disinherited his eldest son Khizr Khan and appointed Shihabuddin as his successor.
 The other sons of Alauddin - Mubarak Khan, Shadi Khan, Farid Khan, Osman Khan, Mustafa Khan, Muhammad Khan and Abu Bakr Khan - were ordered to kiss Shihabuddin's feet.